feelware/vault/source-material/misc/ics-bomb-lab.md

 > [!NOTE] findings
 > - input is of the form `123456` (no spaces)
-> - least significant digit of input chars are used to index into some weird string (`maduiersnfotvbyl`)
+> - least significant digit of input chars are used to index into some weird string (`maduiersnfotvbyl`) to reconstruct string `flyers`

 ```
 00 01 02 03 04 05 06 07